tiagobalmeida/tiagobalmeida.github.io/_posts/Designing and building a keyboard from scratch part 2.md

 This little guy has 2KB of RAM, 1KB of EEPROM.
 It runs plenty fast for this application.

 That 1KB of EEPROM is significant because it limits the total memory for dynamic macros to about 500 characters across all 12 macro keys.
-More on this below.
+More on this later.

 ### The matrix

 The atmega32u4 has about 20 general purpose IO pins.
 It isn't easy to find a cheap microcontroller with enough IO pins so that you can connect 1 switch to 1 pin.

-Therefore, we need a way to connect 100 switchs to only 20 pins.
+We therefore need a way to connect 100 switchs to only 20 pins.
 The usual way to solve this problem is quite interesting: we create a matrix of wires with N rows and M columns.
 All the switches belonging to the same row have one end connected to the same wire.

 The other end of the switches which belong to the same vertical column are also connected together.
 This creates M vertical wires.